Gypsies, Tramps and Weed: Plot

 Grace (Debra Messing), Jack (Sean Hayes), and Karen (Megan Mullally) are celebrating Will's (Eric McCormack) birthday at a restaurant.
 As a present, Grace gives Will a gift certificate from a psychic.
+Additionally, Jack gifts Will a Cher doll, but Will almost immediately and sarcastically gifts it back to Jack.
 During the dinner, their waiter Lenny (Robert Romanus) is rude to them, particularly to Grace.
 She complains to the manager which ultimately leads to the dismissal of Lenny.
 Guilty of the result, Grace hires Lenny as her new office assistant, much to the displeasure of Karen, her other assistant.

 Meanwhile, Will visits Psychic Sue (Camryn Manheim) at her home.
 Psychic Sue begins Will's reading which leads her to tell him that she is sensing a "trip", not for him, but intended for someone close to him, and that she is "getting" China.
 Will is puzzled to hear that a "strawberry blond hair woman, with brown eyes" still loves him, and he reveals to Psychic Sue that he is gay.
 Will tells Grace of what occurred with Psychic Sue, which leads to Grace "tripping" over the steps in the kitchen, and her saying "I just broke my grandmother's China."
 Will reacts to what Psychic Sue told him.
-He also learns that his parents send him a package containing photos of his deceased dog, Daisy, who had "thick coat of strawberry blond hair."
+He also learns that his parents send him a package containing photos and the collar of his deceased dog, Daisy, who had "thick coat of strawberry blond hair."
 Will revisits Psychic Sue with the intention of knowing about his future love life.
 She tells Will that the man he will end up with is named "Jack".
 Will tells Grace about his return visit to Psychic Sue and how he will end up with someone named "Jack".
 Will is frightened of the idea that he and his friend Jack, also gay, will end up together.
 Will finally tells Jack what the psychic said, which horrifies Jack, but Will and Jack realize they are meant to stay together, just in the non-romantic relationship they have always had.

 At Grace Adler Designs, Lenny promises Grace clients, but instead he has clients whom he sells cannabis to.
 Grace discovers what Lenny is doing, and fires him for taking advantage of her.
 Meanwhile, Jack carries a Cher doll, an adoration he has for the singer.
 He begins to annoy his friends with the doll, mainly having a booster seat for the doll at a restaurant.
-At the same restaurant, Jack encounters Cher, who tells him it is strange that he talks to her doll.
+At the same restaurant, Jack encounters the real Cher, who tells him it is strange that he talks to her doll.
 Jack, however, believes that Cher is a drag queen.
-Annoyed, Cher starts to leave, but returns to sing "If I could turn back time" to convince him that she is indeed Cher.
+Annoyed, Cher starts to leave, but returns to sing "If I Could Turn Back Time" to convince him that she is indeed Cher.
 He does not believe it, which leads Cher to slap him and finally Jack realizing that it is Cher.